 Afternoon Case Conference

-Residents from all years, medical students, and faculty from various subspecialties attend these conferences.
+Residents from all years, medical students, and faculty from various subspecialties attend these conferences every Tuesday and Thursday afternoon.
 Residents prepare and lead an interactive discussion on an interesting case.
-Additionally, there are afternoon case conferences specific to the fields of cardiology, NICU and PICU (including sepsis education focused presentations).
+Additionally, there are afternoon case conferences specific to various subsbpecialty fields.

 Board Review